james-stevens/dnsflsk/README.md

 # Additional Option

 In addition to the [Google Supported Parameters](https://developers.google.com/speed/public-dns/docs/doh/json#supported_parameters)
 , this API also supports the paramter `servers` as a comma separated list of DNS servers you want your query sent to.

+And I've addded in the attribute `Responder` into the JSON reply, with the IP Address of the server that responded.

+If you do not specify a `servers` option, it will default to `8.8.8.8,8.8.4.4` (Google).

+When more than one server is specified, your query will be sent to all the `servers`, and the response you get will be the first one received.

 # Status